LiDARNet: A Boundary-Aware Domain Adaptation Model for Point Cloud Semantic Segmentation

 \subsection{Implementation Details}

-In our experiments, all our networks are implemented using PyTorch.
+In our experiments, all our networks are implemented using PyTorch\cite{NEURIPS2019_bdbca288}.
 Training is done on a lambda workstation with two NVIDIA Titan RTX.
-The LiDAR scan was projected as \(64\times 2028\) resolution range maps.
-While training, the maps were randomly cropped into a size of \(64\times 512\), with a batch size of 18.
+The LiDAR scans are projected as \(64\times 2048\) resolution range maps.
+While training, the maps were randomly cropped and resized into a size of \(64\times 512\), with a batch size of 18.
 The major task model is a semantic segmentation model composed of the shared features extractor and segmentor.
 In our implementation, we use the encoder of SalsaNext\cite{Cortinhal2020} as the shared feature extractor and its decoder as the segmentor.
-We add GSCNN along with the second, third, and fourth layers of the segmentor and fuse the boundary output atrous spatial pyramid pooling module \cite{Chen2018}.
+We add GSCNN along with the second, third, and fourth layers of the segmentor and fuse the boundary output through atrous spatial pyramid pooling module \cite{Chen2018}.
 The private feature extractor is a copy of the shared feature extractor.
-And a 2D adaptive average pool layer followed by a fully connected linear layer composes the classifier.
+And a 2D adaptive average pool layer followed by a fully connected linear layer composes the domain private classifier.
 The converter uses an atrous spatial pyramid pooling module to fuse the shared and private features and use the decoder of SalsNext to finish the reconstruction.
 For the discriminators, we use the same PatchGANs in CycleGAN\cite{Zhu2017}.
 Besides, we also change all the batch normalization layer into instance normalization layer \cite{Ulyanov2016,Zhu2017} for better conversion results.
 We train the whole model from scratch with a learning rate of 0.001 and an SGD optimizer.
+The training follows the same style as CycleGAN see Fig.\ref{fig:data_flow}.
+We first feed real data from the source and target domain into the model and get two predicted labels, two boundary maps, and two fake data.
+Then, we feed the two fake data into the model and get another six outputs.